IIP-Design/iip-static-assets/Commons/HelpPage.md

 We are currently indexing sites from the Department of State, and only Department of State staff can use the Content Commons to add content.

-However, if you are interested in indexing your site or adding content to the Content Commons, please contact [design@america.gov](mailto:design@america.gov).
+However, if you are interested in indexing your site or adding content to the Content Commons, please contact [gpadigitalhelp@state.gov](mailto:gpadigitalhelp@state.gov).

 ### How do I share content from the Content Commons?